mzgamal-space/The_Actualization_Theory/README.md

 # CKT Actualizer Engine

-A production-ready implementation of the Computational Knowledge Theory (CKT) Actualizer Engine.
+implementation of the Computational Knowledge Theory (CKT) and Actualizer Engine.

 This engine coordinates the generation of candidate thoughts using the Actualizer steering loop, applies epistemic verification filters (Pipeline A & C), and crystallizes highly concise thoughts into MCE objects.